 Your signature on this form indicates that you have read and understand your responsibilities regarding policies, procedures, and curricular information set forth in this handbook.
 Please complete this form and the two forms on the previous two pages.
 You may sign these forms electronically or print out these three pages, sign them, and scan them.
-Please email them to the Department of Health and Human Performance secretary maryann.capone@scranton.edu.
+Please email them to the CSD/SLP Program Support Coordinator courtney.jones@scranton.edu.
 Please do not return hard copies to the main office.